papivot/pace-docs/PKS Harbor integration.md

 `Enable content trust`
 `Save`.
  Within the Harbor UI, navigate to Projects -> project-public-a->Repositories and download the `Registry Certificate`
+- On the Linux jumpbox, that has the Docker daemn running copy the

 docker pull alpine